United States–Uzbekistan relations

-U.S.–Uzbekistan relations formally began when the United States recognized the independence of Uzbekistan on December 25, 1991, and opened an embassy in Tashkent in March 1992.
-U.S.-Uzbekistan relations developed slowly and reached a peak following the U.S. decision to invade Afghanistan following the September 11, 2001 attacks.
+United States–Uzbekistan relations formally began on 19 February 1992, days after the United States recognized the independence of Uzbekistan on 25 December 1991.
+United States–Uzbekistan relations developed slowly and reached a peak following the U.S. decision to invade Afghanistan following the September 11, 2001 attacks.
 Relations cooled significantly following the "color revolutions" in the former Soviet republics of Georgia, Ukraine, and Kyrgyzstan in 2003–2005, and the Government of Uzbekistan sought to limit the influence of U.S. and other foreign non-governmental organizations (NGOs) working on civil society, political reform, and human rights inside the country.

 Relations improved slightly in the latter half of 2007, but the U.S. continues to call for Uzbekistan to meet all of its commitments under the March 2002 Declaration of Strategic Partnership between the two countries.
 The declaration covers not only security and economic relations but political reform, economic reform, and human rights.
 Uzbekistan has Central Asia's largest population and is vital to U.S., regional, and international efforts to promote stability and security.

 According to a 2002 Pew global opinion poll, 85% of Uzbeks view the United States favorably, compared with only 10% who viewed the U.S. negatively.
 According to the 2012 Gallup U.S. Global Leadership Report, 40% of Uzbeks approve of U.S. leadership, with 22% disapproving and 39% expressing uncertainty.